Skip to main content

 Exception: If you configured the MCP server by manually editing mcp.json in VS Code, click Start above the server entry to open the authentication page, see VS Code.
 Once authenticated, the server connects automatically from that point on.

-Step 1: Check the MCP server status in your editor.
+Step 1: Check the MCP server status in your application.

 If the MCP server is disabled, enable it.